Advertisement

 1. 'Don't call me after 3.30pm.
 I'll be picking up the kids'

-Swedish parents can quite happily walk out of the office mid-afternoon to pick up their children from daycare or schools without other colleagues raising an eyebrow.
-Thanks to heavily subsidized daycare, mums and dads can afford to go back to work after taking their parental leave and many couples share the responsibility of picking up and dropping off their children from nursery.
-With more women in top roles in business or politics than in any other European country, it wouldn't make sense to Swedes to do things any other way.
+Thanks to heavily subsidised daycare, mums and dads can afford to go back to work after taking their parental leave and many couples share the responsibility of picking up and dropping off their children from nursery.
+With more women in top roles in business or politics compared to a lot of other European countries, it wouldn't make sense to Swedes to do things any other way.

 2. 'I'm off on paternity leave for six months'

 The result?
-Head to any Swedish café during the week and you'll come across the country's notorious latte pappor enjoying a coffee break, before heading to the park with their kids.
+Head to any Swedish café during the week and you'll come across the country's notorious lattepappor enjoying a coffee break, before heading to the park with their kids.
 Taking time off to spend with your children is actively encouraged in Sweden and should not be detrimental to your career.

 3. 'I have to work late so I won't be home until 6pm'

-Work-life balance is second-nature to Swedes.
-Even those not picking up children regularly leave the office at 4pm or 5pm, depending on their start time.
-You won't get promoted for staying later – your colleagues will just think you're a bit strange or have no friends.
 That said, Sweden has embraced the global obsession with smartphones and tablets (what else would you expect in such a tech-savvy country), so answering emails out-of-hours has become much more common in recent years.
 Collaboration is also a key buzzword in the Swedish workplace – if there is a pressing deadline, everyone will be expected to work extra hours and muck in.

 4. 'Can you ring me back?
 I'm just having a fika'

-Swede's love their 'fika' (coffee and cake) breaks and will openly (sometimes even proudly) tell you when they are having one - even in the midst of a company crisis.
-The Local has been asked to call back CEOs, politicians and police officers because they are busy getting some caffeine into their systems when we've rung them for a comment on breaking news stories.
 A key point here is that they all still pick up their phones (at least before 3.30pm).
 We've experienced less call screening in Sweden's open society than in many other western nations.

 5. 'The managing director is in a meeting but here's her mobile number.
 Why don't you text her?'